SaishJ/React-Router/README.md

 > Sometimes want to one of the child route to render at the parent route level use Index Route.
 > Index Route contain `index` prop instead of `path` prop.

+### 8. Dynamic Route

+> Dynamic Route can be Nested as wll.
+The `:id` -> This means the component will see the dynamic part in the id parameter.